There's an amazingly simple, beautiful way to fix midwestern farmlands.

 A new study from Michigan State University researchers points to a shockingly simple way farmers could help fix this pollution problem.
 And not only that, the strategy could improve their profits, which have declined sharply in recent years.
 All growers would have to do, the researchers posit, is fallow about a quarter of the acres they now devote to corn and soybeans.

 The study’s authors used satellite imagery to gauge crop yields for 70 million acres of farmland in the corn belt over eight years.
-As every experienced farmer who manages a substantial tract of land knows, and the MSU study confirmed, some fields tend to be winners every year, churning out steadily high yields, while others consistently lagg.
+As every experienced farmer who manages a substantial tract of land knows, and the MSU study confirmed, some fields tend to be winners every year, churning out steadily high yields, while others consistently lag.
 On about half of the land studied, crop years were consistently high year to year, the researchers found.
 Strong yields help cut fertilizer pollution, because most of the nitrogen applied by farmers is taken up in crops, leaving less of it in the ground and liable to leach away into streams.
 For another 28 percent of acres, yields were “unstable,” the paper found—good some years, bad others, depending on conditions like rainfall.

 But those remaining 26 percent of acres delivered low yields every year.
 As this table from the paper shows, these low-performing acres are distributed widely throughout the corn belt, including in that corn-producing goliath Iowa, where nearly a third of acres regularly lag: